davidgf/design-patterns-in-ruby/adapter.md

 end
 ```

-What happens if the data we want to secure happen to be in a string, rather than in a file?
-We need an object that looks like an open file, this is, supports the same interface as the Ruby `IO` object.
+But what happens if the data we want to secure happens to be in a string, rather than in a file?
+We need an object that looks like an open file, that is, supports the same interface as the Ruby `IO` object.
 We can create an `StringIOAdapter` to achieve so:

 ```ruby
 class StringIOAdapter